Data Protection Policy

 • submit to regular audits and inspections, and provide whatever information necessary for the controller and processor to meet their legal obligations.

-• nothing will be done by either the controller or processor to infringe on gdpr.
+• nothing will be done by either the controller or processor to infringe on GDPR.

 Reporting breaches